xpsi-group/xpsi/docs/source/citation.rst

 JOSS paper and our :ref:`Applications` papers, and in the article text where the relevant software is applied.
 Links to the software and associated preprints and journal articles may be found in the bibliographies.
-Please follow the guidelines demonstrated in e.g. Riley et al. (2021) to ensure the authors of the software receive the recognition they should.
+Please follow the guidelines demonstrated in e.g. `Riley et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...918L..27R/abstract>`_ to ensure the authors of the software receive the recognition they should.
-The dependencies often have their own citation instructions that should be followed first and foremost, but as an example from Riley et al. (2021).
+The dependencies often have their own citation instructions that should be followed first and foremost, but as an example from `Riley et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...918L..27R/abstract>`_.

 .. code-block:: latex